localvoid/ivi/INTERNALS.md

  into its own namespace and prevent name collisions.
 - Improved tree shaking by simple bundlers (Google closure compiler can handle much more complicated scenarios).

-### ivi-vars

-This package contains different modules with predefined global variables that control behavior of ivi libraries.

-By default, ES6 module is pointing to `browser-dev.js` module.

 ### ivi-core

 Shared code for browser and server implementations.
 It contains: basic types, data structures, helper functions,